ricardopedias/docs-knowledge/docs/softwares-mysql.md

 mysql> GRANT ALL PRIVILEGES ON 'banco_excolhido'.'tabela_escolhida' TO usuario_1, 'usuario_2'@'localhost', usuario_3;
 ```

-Para aplicar as permissões, use FLUSH PRIVILEGES:
+Para aplicar as permissões, use *FLUSH PRIVILEGES*:

 ```
 mysql> FLUSH PRIVILEGES;